aibasel-teaching/krummstab/README.md

 ### summarize
 This command generates an Excel file that summarizes the students' marks.
-It needs a path to a directory containing the individual marks json files:
+It needs a path to a directory containing the individual marks JSON files:
 ```
 krummstab summarize path/to/a/directory/with/individual/marks/files
 ```